 The latest round of Boeing’s Starliner parachute tests occurred in February 2018 when a Boeing C-17 Globemaster III aircraft carried a dart-shaped test bed module and released it over Yuma, Arizona, testing the flight drogue and main parachute system.
 Two more tests are planned with the dart module.

-After that, NASA said Boeing plans to conduct three reliability tests using a high-fidelity capsule simulator, which will precisely mimic the CST-100’s mass and aerodynamics.
-This will be accomplished using a helium balloon to lift the simulator to an altitude of over 30,000 feet (9,100 meters) and release it to evaluate parachute deployments as well as overall system performance.
+After that, NASA said Boeing plans to conduct three reliability tests using a high-fidelity capsule simulator, which should precisely mimic the CST-100’s mass and aerodynamics.
+This is designed to be accomplished using a helium balloon to lift the simulator to an altitude of more than 30,000 feet (9,100 meters) and release it to evaluate parachute deployments as well as overall system performance.

-In May 2018, Boeing will conduct the third of five scheduled tests using the same kind of helium balloon.
-The spacecraft will be lifted high over the desert over New Mexico and dropped from a height of 40,000 feet (12,192 meters).
-That test’s sequence of chute deployment will be, first, three pilot chutes, then two drogue and three main chutes, NASA said.
+In May 2018, Boeing is slated to conduct the third of five scheduled tests using the same kind of helium balloon.
+The spacecraft will be lifted high above the desert over New Mexico and dropped from a height of 40,000 feet (12,192 meters).
+That test’s sequence of chute deployment will be the first three pilot chutes, then two drogue and finally, the three main chutes, NASA said.